dell-ai-engineering/ZooExamples4CDSW/README.md

-# DellEMC Analytics-Zoo Examples for Cloudera Data Science Workbench
+# Analytics-Zoo Examples for Cloudera Data Science Workbench

 ## Overview
 This respository include examples of analytics-zoo makes easy to build deep learning application on Spark and BigDL, by providing an end-to-end Analytics + AI Platform.
 These examples are packaged for Cloudera Data Science Workbench and can be downloaded as a CDSW template.